jaxio/jaxio.github.com/documentation/celerio/templates.md

 	#end

-In case 'something' evals to true, the 2 import statements will be properly inserted in your generated java file, not in the middle of a java method of course.
+In case 'something' evals to true, the 2 import statements will be properly inserted in your generated java file, not in the middle of a Java method of course.

 #### `output` provides helper for annotation and Java imports